Looks like you are using an old version of Internet Explorer - Please update your browser

 New evidence regarding the advanced technology evident in the ancient Egyptian pyramids is consistent with the Bible’s account of history.
 The evolutionary model of the history of early man presents man as an ignorant primitive gradually acquiring intellectual skills and technology.
 However, the biblical description of mankind’s dispersal from the Tower of Babel is consistent with the findings of advanced technology among ancient people all over the world.

-Critics use the pyramids to claim the Bible can't be right.
-They say the pyramids were built long before Noah's Flood, so the Flood must have only been a local affair, not global
+Critics of the Bible say the pyramids were built long before Noah's Flood, so the Flood must have only been a local affair, not global.

 Current Egyptian chronology consists of 30 dynasties, as compiled by the 3rd century BC Egyptian priest Manetho, chronologically bound by the Sothic theory proposed by Eduard Meyer.